20 Powerful True Stories of Canadian Veterans to Read for Remembrance Day

 The Singing Cowboy

-Ninety-four years ago was born a man of very high standing in the eyes of many, especially mine.
-My father, Edgar Chevrier, was born in Rourget, Ont., on May 1, 1924.
+Ninety-six years ago was born a man of very high standing in the eyes of many, especially mine.
+My father, Edgar Chevrier, was born in Rourget, Ontario, on May 1, 1924.
 At the age of 18, he joined the Algonquin Regiment of the Canadian Army where he became a sergeant, and eventually a master sergeant.

 During the war, he was stationed in Holland, France and Germany.
 He never talked much about the war—four years is a long time to spend in a dark place.
 When he wrote home, though, there was never a word of discouragement, only cheerfulness.
 As well as serving in the army, Dad was also an entertainer in the Canadian Army Show.
 He performed in a band called the Arkansas Travellers and played guitar.
 He entertained at many events and his younger brother Bert accompanied him.
 A much-requested song was “The Little Shirt My Mother Made for Me,” which their younger sister Aileen would dance to.